Kidkie/Kidkie-Admin-Menu-Pop/README.md

-# Kidkie-Admin-Menu-Pop
+# Kidkie-Admin-Menu-Pop v1.1

-Kidkie Admin Menu Pop is built with Wordpress-developers and designers in mind that need to see the design without the admin bar hovering on top of content.
+Kidkie Admin Menu Pop is a Plugin for Wordpress.
+Built for developers and designers with need to preview design without the Wordpress admin bar hovering on top of the site.

 ## Kidkie Admin Menu Pop (ampop)
 * Contributors: Kidkie